dschach/dschach/README.md

 ##### UP NEXT

 - Exploring AutoRABIT's [Automated Release Management](https://www.autorabit.com/products/automated-release-management/) (ARM) product for CI/CD in Salesforce.
-- Building a repository or gist of my favorite custom X-Path PMD rules
+- Building a repository or gist of my favorite custom XPath static code analysis rules (Apex, XML, HTML, etc)
 - I'm a fan of [Gearset](https://gearset.com) for straightforward pipelines, and I think that it could work well with Release-Please, even though R-P recommends Squash Merging and Gearset does simple merges.
 It would involve complex linting, possibly, but could enable Salesforce admins/devs to see a concise changelog of all changes pushed to Production with dates!
 - I'd like to add some features to Mitch Spano's Apex Trigger Actions Framework.
 I'm considering per-user global bypasses, allowing multiple custom permissions to bypass execution, an option to debug limits, and some other things.
 Thoughts?
 - Have you used [ApexDox](https://github.com/no-stack-dub-sack/apexdox-vs-code)?
 I am thinking of updating it and putting in some cool features.
 What would you like to see it do?
 All my repos have ApexDox sites - [here's a great example](https://dschach.github.io/salesforce-trigger-framework).